martin-ockajak/automorph/doc/examples/README.md

   case other => Seq(s"test.$other")
 }

-// Start JSON-RPC server listening on port 80 for HTTP requests with URL path '/api' val server = DefaultHttpServer.sync(_.bind(api, mapMethodName(_)), 80, "/api")
+// Start Undertow JSON-RPC HTTP server listening on port 80 for requests to '/api' val server = DefaultHttpServer.sync(_.bind(api, mapMethodName(_)), 80, "/api")

 // Stop the server